SeanShubin/documentation/stable-dependencies.md

 integration

-- used by and tested with our "main" code base, as reported by wipeout
+- merged into our "main" code base in a manner such that failures would be detected by wipeout